del2090/del2090.github.io/_posts/2025-04-10-rna-thermoswitch.md

   - RNA
 ---

-Review on the following paper from Nature Plants.
+Review on a paper about RNA thermoswitch from Nature Plants.

 # [**An RNA thermoswitch regulates daytime growth in _Arabidopsis_**](https://www.nature.com/articles/s41477-020-0633-3)

 ## Summary